RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Numerical resolution and code structure

 \subsection{Method improvement thanks to the stationary solution and a parabolic interpolation}

-In this section we explain how the stationary solution exhibited in Sect. \ref{sec:stationary solution} is used to improve the numerical scheme described in Sect. \ref{subsec:numerical fluxes and exact riemann solver}.
-First we rewrite the Euler variables under the form:
+The equilibrium solution presented in Eq. \ref{Eq: equilibrium solution} could be used to improve the numerical scheme described in Sect. \ref{subsec:numerical fluxes and exact riemann solver}.
+First, we rewrite the Euler variables under the form:

-where $E_p^0$ are the stationary solution Euler variables. $E_p'$ stand for deviations to the steady axisymmetric flow: for the stationary solution we get $E_p'=0$.
-Thanks to this formulation the Euler variables at cell $i$ frontiers are:
+where $E_p^0$ are the stationary solution Euler variables. $E_p'$ stands for deviations to the steady axisymmetric flow: for the stationary solution, we get $E_p'=0$.
+Thanks to this formulation, the Euler variables at cell $i$ frontiers are:

 Such formulation has two advantages.
 First, the stability of the stationary solution is improved since we use the exact value of the Euler variables at the cell frontiers and subsequently the exact flux terms.
 Second, the accuracy of flux terms is improved thanks to a more accurate interpolation of Euler's variables described in \ref{subsec:numerical fluxes and exact riemann solver}.
-Within this maneuver a parabolic interpolation on $E_p'$ permits to obtain the left and right Euler's variables at cell's frontiers:
+Within this maneuver a parabolic interpolation on $E_p'$ permits obtaining the left and right Euler's variables at cell's frontiers:

 where: